 Four Types of Birth Injuries That Are Often Caused by Medical Malpractice

-Posted on behalf of Janet, Jenner & Suggs on Apr 18, 2017 in Birth Injury
+Posted on behalf of Janet, Janet & Suggs, LLC on April 18, 2017 in Birth Injury Blog Posts

 While many babies are born perfectly healthy, others have severe birth injuries that occurred in the womb or during labor or delivery.
 Birth injuries can also occur during the first month after birth, particularly if the newborn already has health problems.

 Birth injuries can cause a variety of lifelong health problems and disabilities.
 These injuries have many different causes, including:

 Sometimes these issues are unavoidable, while other times they are caused by medical malpractice during the pregnancy, labor, delivery or neonatal phase.
 Medical professionals sometimes fail to recognize problems or respond appropriately to protect the health of the fetus.

 These are four of the most common types of birth injuries caused by medical malpractice.

 There is currently no cure for this permanent disability, which can cause impaired motor function, weakened muscles and muscle spasms.
 Some people with cerebral palsy birth injuries can also experience seizures and impaired vision, speech or hearing as they get older.

 This birth injury is caused by brain damage that could be the result of a premature birth or a lack of oxygen to the baby’s brain during the pregnancy, labor or delivery.